 - 1 tsp minced fresh dill weed

-- Transfer the veggie mixture unto a mixing bowl, add the egg, chili lime seasoning and most of the cheese (if you like it very cheese, add the whole packet).
+Transfer the veggie mixture unto a mixing bowl, add the egg, bread crumbs, zest, chili powder and cheese.
 Mix well until all incorporated.

 Watch for the Kraft Fresh Possibilities Tour truck which will be making stops across the country from March through the end of July.
 My truck will be here, in my town, TOMORROW!
 To see if they are making a stop in your town you can check this website: Fresh Possibilities Tour

 Make sure you follow me through your favorite blog reader (bloglovin or other), subscribe to e-mail or follow me through social media of your choice to keep up with the recipes!